Dmitry4K/DataTypesAndAlgorithms/DataTypes/SimpleTimer/README.md

 ### Usage

-In this examples I uses namespacing)
+In this examples I am using namespacing)
 ```c++
 using namespace chrono_timer;
 ```